5 Simple Ways to Pay Your Water Bill Online and Avoid Late Fees

 • Payment Method Ready: This could be your debit card, credit card, net banking login details, or UPI ID.
 Make sure your chosen method has sufficient funds or credit.

-While some water boards offer dedicated customer portals, many also allow one-time guest payments using just your bill details, or you can use third-party platforms.
+You might assume you need to register for a special online account with your water board to pay your bill.
+However, while some water boards offer dedicated customer portals, many also allow one-time guest payments using just your bill details, or you can use third-party platforms.

 Paying Through Your Water Board’s Website